rwinch/spring-framework-wiki/The-Lifecycle-of-an-Issue.md

 ## Overview

-The [Spring Framework issue repository](https://jira.springsource.org/browse/SPR) has many tickets.
-To ensure every ticket is given attention, we use a process.
+The [Spring Framework JIRA](https://jira.springsource.org/browse/SPR) has many issues.
+To ensure every issue is given attention, we use a process.
 Understanding that process will set your expectations and enable you to interpret the state an issue is currently in regardless of when it was created, a couple of days or a couple of years ago.

 The process described here has been followed for issues created since 2011-01.
 We are working through the backlog of issues older than that.